savina01/Cheapluxe-Website/README.md

-# First front-end project for online shop "CheapLuxe"
+# Simple front-end project for online shop "CheapLuxe"
 In procces...

 ## Demo